-You can breathe quickly or slowly depending on what you feel would suite you best.
+You can breathe quickly or slowly depending on what you feel would suit you best.
 I prefer a quicker breath when I am hot, especially when I am exercising or being physical.

-Is yoga good for you in the Summer
+Yoga IS good for you in the summer!

 Here is one last thing to consider.
 Yoga doesn’t just look like physical exercise.
 The asana or physical yoga is only one of eight limbs of yoga.
 There are many other ways that you can practice yoga without having to be so physical during the hot summer months.

-My suggestion is try other aspects of yoga that great for your health and wellness!
+My suggestion is try other aspects of yoga that are great for your health and wellness!
 If you aren’t sure what those are, I am happy to help!
-Schedule a free call with me and I can help you learn how to create a wellness plan just right for you!
+Schedule a free call with me and I can help you learn how to create a wellness plan just right for you.

 Practicing yoga in the summer can be more physically draining and difficult, but you don’t have to give up your practice for months at time.
 Try making adjustment to ensure that you stay safe, and always listen in to your body!